Maysa-B/trybewarts/README.md

 In addition, the page was made using several resources of _Forms_ in HTML, and its styling was done using knowledge in **flexbox** and **[Bootstrap](https://getbootstrap.com/)**.

+### Deploy

+If you are interested in seeing the final result you can access by this [link](https://trybewarts-maysa-b.vercel.app/) the final result.

 ---------------
 If you see something that can be improved, please contact me!
 All feedback is very welcome.:sparkles: